SBZed/React-Tutorial/Readme.md

 </div>
 ```

--   Using prop you can only pass down value through component, but what if you need same data in adjacent component. like movieList data from `MovieList` component need into `Nav` component.
+-   Using prop you can only pass down value through the component, but what if you need the same data in an adjacent component. like movieList data from `MovieList` component needs into `Nav` component.
--   this is where **State management** come into picture.
+-   this is where **State management** comes into the picture.

 ### 3.2.
 Setup for Context

--   We start with creating context file e.g. `MovieContext.js` which content all movies data
+-   We start with creating a context file e.g. `MovieContext.js` which contains all movies data

 ```js
 import React, { useState, createContext } from 'react';